isabella232/partner-center-pr.sv-se/partner-center/announcements/2021-august.md

 ### <a name="summary"></a>Sammanfattning

-Partner kan nu komma åt Partner Insights analysdata via ett API.
+Partner kan nu komma åt partnerinsikteranalysdata via ett API.

 ### <a name="categories"></a>Kategorier